Miracle on Ice (1981 film): Production

 Miracle on Ice was directed by Steven Hilliard Stern and written by Lionel Chetwynd.
 It incorporates actual game footage and ABC broadcasters Al Michaels and Ken Dryden's original commentary from the 1980 Winter Games.

 Stern closely watched videotapes of the Lake Placid games before setting up his scenes at the Los Angeles Sports Arena.
 These staged shots generally involved close-ups of the actors.
 The original ABC Sports footage showed the games in long or medium shots.
 The new material, also videotaped, was then carefully edited into the factual footage, and the result was transferred to film.
 This process was done in order to maintain the same picture quality throughout and not produce the 'checkerboard effect' according to co-producer Frank von Zerneck.
+A good number of extras were used for the hockey action scenes that were shot.
+The Los Angeles production utilized members of the Pacific Southwest Hockey League's Los Angeles Bruins.

 Mike Eruzione was a technical consultant on the film saying "we all know the movie will never be able to equal what happened."
 Eruzione however, wasn't involved with the latter Miracle film at all.
 According to Eruzione "I did not want to be involved in the movie.
 I felt if I was involved then my role would be different, and the guys on the team would have went, he didn’t do this, he didn’t say that.
 Oh, no, you were an advisor; no wonder why you did this.
 I stayed away from the movie.
 I think they interviewed a bunch of us and asked us questions, but we had no input into the movie."

 Karl Malden told Sports Illustrated in December 1980 that he had never actually met Herb Brooks in preparation for his portrayal of him, but he studied him on videotape, especially his eyes.
 Malden said of Brooks "I'd hate to meet him in a dark alley.
 I think he's a little on the neurotic side.
 Maybe more than a little.
 Any moment you think he's going to jump out of his skin."

 Malden also remarked with disapproval that Brooks could've ventured an occasional smile during one of the less intense games.
 Malden also wondered how, after working hard over the course of seven months that Brooks could have simply walked away after his team clinched the improbable victory against the Soviet team.